armelf/Financial-Algorithms/README.md

 ```
 ### Preprocessing historical price data

-Preprocessing historical price data consists of cleaning the price dataset and transforming it to a dataset usable to train and test our strategies.
+Preprocessing historical price data consists of cleaning the price dataset and transforming it into a dataset usable to train and test our strategies.
 Prices data are retrieved in the OHLC format, plus 2 other columns: **Adj.
-Close**, the close price adusted to dividends and stock splits, and **Volume**.
+Close**, the close price adjusted to dividends and stock splits, and **Volume**.
 Data are **time-indexed**.
 We drop NaN rows from our dataset thanks to the *dropna()* function and we fill empty elements with the function *interpolate()*.

 In our strategies, we try to predict how the **Close Price of the SPY will vary the next day**.
 For this purpose, we create a target variable named *Price Rise* that is labelled to **1** if the close price **grows tomorrow** and **-1** else.